 Tiny Mandala Tattoo

-Shrink down your mandala into an almost impossible size for a tattoo that feels like it’s for your eyes only.
+Shrink your mandala into an almost impossible size for a tattoo that feels like it’s for your eyes only.
 Placing it along the wrist makes it feel like a beautiful, permanent bracelet.

 Upper Arm Mandala Tattoo